Kayli/logspub/dev/datascience-ml.md

   - measure model performance on previously unseen data: test dataset
   - here you may have to go back and retrain the model if results are not satisfactory

+- model governance/compliance checks (optional)
+  - set of policies, procedures, and controls put in place to ensure that ML models and systems are developed, deployed, and used responsibly, ethically, and in compliance with regulations

 - deploy the model
   - consider its all dependencies
   - model server is often used which allows serving model via https or grpc